 National Surveys of Colorectal Cancer Screening Policies & Practices

 NCI launched the National Survey of Colorectal Cancer Screening Practices in 1999 in collaboration with the Centers for Disease Control and Prevention and the Centers for Medicare & Medicaid Services.
 The Survey of Health Plan Policies and Programs for Colorectal Cancer Screening was fielded between November 2005 and April 2006.

-The National Survey of Colorectal Cancer Screening Practices was designed to obtain current, nationally representative data on the physician and health system factors that may influence the use of screening and diagnostic follow-up for the early detection of CRC in community practice.
-Specific questions that the study addressed include:
+These surveys were designed to obtain current, nationally representative data on the physician and health system factors that may influence the use of screening and diagnostic follow-up for the early detection of CRC in community practice.

 Investigators who adopt or adapt any items from the questionnaires are asked to cite the National Cancer Institute National Surveys of Colorectal Cancer Screening Policies and Practices as the source.

 - Primary Care Survey 1999-2000 (PDF, 497 KB)

 - Health Plan Survey 1999-2000 (PDF, 602 KB)

 - Health Plan Policies and Programs Survey 2005-2006 (PDF, 107 KB)